 You don’t have to worry about showing up at hectic bus stations and crowding yourself onto a bus and worrying about keeping an eye on your stuff all the time.
 You can manage pretty much everything online through a streamlined process that is as simple as setting the date you want to leave and where you’re going to be picked up from.
 Seriously, it’s great and it makes travel so much easier.

-As I mentioned before, it is popular for travelers to try and summit Cotopaxi, or even just hang out.
+As I mentioned before, this is a popular stop for adventurous travelers.
+Many people come here with the goal of summiting Cotopaxi, while others come just to hang out and enjoy the views.
 If you need a more rural setting, finding a place to stay near Cotopaxi National Park is a good getaway.

 For a more local home base, Latacunga is just over an hour south of Quito.
 It is close to Cotopaxi and Quilotoa, affording you more time if you decide to day trip there from Latacunga instead of Quito.